Working for the OSCE

 As a non-career organization it is important to ensure that staff joining the OSCE become operational very quickly and remain skilled throughout their tenure at the OSCE.
-The OSCE therefore offers not only a comprehensive General Orientation Programme, but a range of training and learning opportunities on topics such as leadership, management, communication, and operational skills.
+The OSCE therefore offers not only a comprehensive onboarding programme, but a range of learning and development opportunities on topics such as leadership, management, communication, and operational skills.

 When we speak about “ethics” in the OSCE, we are referring to principles of conduct – with underlying values to which OSCE officials ascribe – designed to guide common behaviour.

 The OSCE Code of Conduct determines these principles and the boundaries of professionalism within which OSCE officials operate.
 These are also reflected in Regulation 2.01 of the OSCE Staff Rules and Regulations.

 The OSCE Code of Conduct sets the basis of the Organization’s Ethical Framework.
 Each official, by signing his or her letter of appointment, undertakes to abide by the Code of Conduct.
 A number of Staff Regulations, Staff Rules and Instructions supplement and strengthen the application of the Code of Conduct.
 The Code of Conduct applies to all OSCE officials, include the Secretary General, Heads of Institution and Heads of Mission.

 An Ethics Co-ordinator is in place to support the ethical framework in the Organization and to provide advice and recommendations on ethical dilemmas.
 OSCE officials are introduced to the relevant policy framework and given guidance on how to approach and resolve ethical issues through an interactive online ethics course.